AXElements/mouse/README.markdown

     Mouse.current_position # => #<CGPoint x=873.2 y=345.0>

-    # positions can be given as a an array with two points, or a CGPoint
+    # positions can be given as an array with two points, or a CGPoint
     Mouse.move_to [10, 10]
     Mouse.move_to CGPoint.new(10, 10)